-Since the game has massive amounts of data about the locations from around the world, the data is definitely huge in size.
-We call this the big data and it happens to be our area of interest and expertise too.
-These large data sets are responsible for the context based gaming experience which is one thing that makes PokemonGo look so immersive and real like.
-The player feels the closeness of the game to the reality which is something that can make the gaming experience more rewarding.
+Since the game has massive amounts of data about the locations from around the world, the data is definitely huge.
+We call this the big data and it happens to be our area of interest and expertise, too.
+These large data sets are responsible for the context based gaming experience, which is one thing that makes PokemonGo look so immersive and real like.
+The player feels the closeness of the game to the reality, which is something that can make the gaming experience more rewarding.

 When you play PokemonGo, you are in fact playing Google maps with augmented reality that is powered by big data.
 This gives you the feeling of co-presence with the virtual world of Pokemons within your physical reality.
 Without this effect of big data, the game could have gone unnoticed by the vast majority of people who aren’t really into smartphone games.

 The target markets of PokemonGo are the millennial generation and Generation Z. People belonging to these generations are extremely aware of what others are doing through the connectivity of internet.
 They are also under the fear of missing out on something that is fun and cool, according to the psychologists, which they refer to as FOMO (Fear of missing out).